Teoneag/Project-Crafter/README.md

 - find a better name for the project: projectCrafter
 - call it from terminal with both projectCrafter and proj
 - record new gif
+- modify the java-lib README.md
+- fix java-lib project creation doesn't work: 10m -> 6:34 -> 7:48

 ## ToDo

+- add gradle that installs features (python, libraries, etc)

+- make the readme be made out of the different sections, so it's easier to edit for each of them
+  - for example, for java add Java: 22 to the prerequisites
 - for Intellij, deselect analyze code from the settings for the git

 ### Fix